-Teacher Talking (TT) Kenya 2007 – Funded by COL CAWD UK and VSO.
+Teacher Talking (TT) Kenya 2007 – Funded by COL Protein and VSO Global education Advocacy.

-The first TT project in Kenya involved 20 secondary school teachers and 6 community members from Kangundo District, Eastern part of Kenya, this started with teacher ICT training workshop held in August 2007, at Holy Rosary College a VSO Jitolee partner at Tala town.
+The first TT project in Kenya involved all 37 secondary schools from Kangundo District, Eastern part of Kenya, this started with teacher ICT training workshop held in August 2007, at Holy Rosary College a VSO Jitolee partner at Tala town, 26 teachers each from different secondary schools attended.
 Tala is a rural location, 67 kms from Nairobi and 6 kms from Kangundo the District headquarter offices.
 After the training the participants had the opportunity to try and improve their learned skills for 6 months arranged F2F and online discussions forums, the online/virtual learning communities involved former TT members in Nigeria and ICT for education experts from the UK Via the CAWD Teachers Talking yahoo group - http://groups.yahoo.com/group/CawdTeachersTalking/ and

 LearningFromEachOther yahoo group - http://groups.yahoo.com/group/learningfromeachother/ developed and moderated by Pam McLean in the UK.